I-HeLTI News & Updates

 News:

 Better Beginnings Workshop: The Collaborating Centre participated in the Better Beginnings workshop at the Alt Hotel University District.
 Along with about 32 Alberta-based pregnancy cohorts, the delegates from the collaborating center participated in open discussions around several related projects, community engagement strategies and data management.
-The I-HeLTI team from Maskwacis also provided an overview of the project and updates.
+The I-HeLTI team from Maskwacis also provided an overview of the project and updates in October, 2025.

 Meeting with New Scientific Director CIHR: A strategic meeting was held with the Scientific Director of the CIHR Institue of Indigenous Peoples health (IIPH) to connect on the progress of the research and discuss future directions for the I-HeLTI project.
 This gathering supported the relationship building within the team and the CIHR team, reinforcing I-HeLTI’s commitment to national collaboration and Indigenous partnership.
 Read more: CIHR IRSC March 25, 2025 Newsletter